AJAX-Chat/ajax-chat-plugins/README.md

   switch($textParts[0]) {
 ```

-Please look at the included example for more info.
+Please look at the included example for more info, or [the wiki page](https://github.com/Frug/AJAX-Chat/wiki/Custom-irc-style-commands#server-side) for better details.

 ##Table of comments